12DEVESH/NN_and_LLM/README.md

 # NN_and_LLM

 Welcome everyone to the Neural Networks and Large Language Models course.
-This course wass designed to introduce us to the concepts of Neural Networks (NN), Natural Language Processing (NLP) and Large Language Models (LLM).
+This course was designed to introduce us to the concepts of Neural Networks (NN), Natural Language Processing (NLP) and Large Language Models (LLM).
 It was a 4-week course, with each week covering one topic and the final week focusing on the applicational part.

 A week-wise distribution of the course was as follows: